Hengoed

 Hengoed (/ˈhɛnɡɔɪd/) is a village on the west side of the Rhymney Valley - between Ystrad Mynach to the south and Cefn Hengoed to the north.
 Across the valley it looks towards Maesycwmmer.
 The village is in the county borough of Caerphilly, in the traditional county of Glamorgan, Wales.

-The name literally means 'old wood' in the Welsh language.

 The electoral ward of Hengoed includes the villages of Hengoed and Cefn Hengoed and a part of Tir-y-Berth in the north west.
 The ward population was recorded at 5,548 in the 2011 census, an increase of 10% over the previous 10 years (2001 = 5,046), due in part to several new-build housing developments in the ward between 2001 and 2011.

+The name means 'old wood' in Welsh.